The Lost Glory of Krittivaseshwar Temple

 Mythological legend

 Once upon a time, Lord Shiva was explaining the importance of Ratneshwara to Uma, suddenly he heard the voices for help.
 Shiva saw a huge daitya – Gajasura, the son of Mahisasura.
 Who was destroying everything that came his way.
 His footsteps were trembling earth putting every creature in panic.
 Shiva threw his trident on him and hanged Gajasura on it.
 After seeing Lord Shiva, Gajasura got humbled & provided a large shelter to the shiva from his body, and requested Shiva to adorn his skin as cloth so that he (Gajasura) can get liberated.
-Pleased Shiva accepted his request and promised him that he along with Gajasura will be famous and will be worshipped as Kriti Vasheswara Mahadev – one of the five sacred most (Panch Linga) of Shiva temple – Vishweshawara/ Avimukteshwara, Omkareshwara, Madhyameshwra, Kapardeeshwara.
+Pleased Shiva accepted his request and promised him that he along with Gajasura would be famous and would be worshipped as Kriti Vasheswara Mahadev – one of the five sacred most (Panch Linga) of Shiva temples – Vishweshawara/ Avimukteshwara, Omkareshwara, Madhyameshwra, Kapardeeshwara.

 The crater created while lifting Gajasura in the air became Hanstirath.